UiL-OTS-labs/jspsych-uil-template-docs/README.md

 Of course, new insights will probably lead to better and probably more complex organisation.

 # Context and scope of current developments
 The first templates are developed for the liguistics master course [Experimental Design and Data Analysis (EDDA)](https://osiris.uu.nl/osiris_student_uuprd/OnderwijsCatalogusSelect.do?selectie=cursus&cursus=TLRMV16108&collegejaar=2020&taal=nl).
 Given this context, we've made the templates so that they behave quite similar to the traditional, lab-bound way that was used before, using [ZEP templates](https://www.beexy.nl/zep/wiki/doku.php?id=templates:lexical_decision).
 However, although JavaScript and ZEP may share some features (like coding syntax, code organisation), they are of course not the same and some concessions have been made that may be changed over time.
-Just a few of them are worth mentioning at this point:
+Just a few of them are worth mentioning at this point, __every__ template comes with the following 'exra's'.

-### Every template has included a (placeholder) _consent page_.
+### 1. Consent
-This is is quite minimally implemented using the `jspych-external-page` plugin.
-The idea with this is that --before a participant can proceed with survey, keyboard and audio configurations or the real experimental parts-- the participant is forced to check a field at the end of this file.
-It is up to the specifics of your own goals (and organisation) what should be in that page.
+A consent page placeholder is included before the experiment starts.
+It is up to the specifics of your own goals (and organisation) what should be in that file, called `consent_page.html`.
 A simple look and feel for a consent page (just 'heading' style in this case) is included in that consent page's `<style>` section.
 In case of Utrecht University, this could better be done by inserting a link to the default UU House style .css files.
 We'll put up a link for that soon and update.
-(Todo)

-### Every Lexical Decision template has a simple _survey_ included.
+(Todo).

+### 2. Survey
-This makes the code less 'clean', but for the education context it is now considered as necessary.
-Of course, these are only some examples of typical questions that have a historical context for many linguistic experiments.
-You can adapt the survey questions to your onw needs too, but it is not as easy as it may seem, especially since you usually want some form of (_input (or data) validation_)[https://en.wikipedia.org/wiki/Data_validation].
+You can adapt the survey questions to your onw needs, but it is not as easy as it may seem.
+Please think well about what you want to accept as 'valid' in your survey.
+Read up about (_input (or data) validation_)[https://en.wikipedia.org/wiki/Data_validation].
 For instance, you may want an e-mail address to be in the form of `someone@somewebsite.com` and not allow people to fill out `whatever` in a survey field.
-It would be a shame to have a lot of data from your survey that you cannot use in your analysis, examples of (minimal) input validation can be found in the code of your templates.
-Input validation is best practice with regard to data quality, but also with regard to application safety, from a more general software viewpoint (bots may find your link and pollute your data, or even worse).

-### The Lexical Decision Templates currently have a routine to set _keyboard response keys_ interactively (based upon survey input).
+Input validation is importantn for quality research online, think about (your) data management.

+### 3. Keyboard procedure
-This makes the code more complex, but it was deemed necessary to miltigate potential Reaction Time (RT) interaction effects due to hand preference.
+The Lexical Decison Templates use a custom keyboard setting procedure.
+This is to miltigate potential Reaction Time (RT) (interaction) effects due to hand preference.

-### Every template currently imports a _utility library_ we've created for online experiments.
+### UiL _utility library_
 This utility library was created to enable, for instance, Mobile/Tablet detection (not the type of devices we want participants to use), additional _restrained (or pseudo-) randomisation_ and will contain more functionality in the future.
-This utility library also makes the template code more complex and may obfuscate certain types of errors.

-In short: it's a delicate balance between wanting 'lean and clean' templates, versus ones that are good enough to use for the EDDA course purposes.
-In time, we will probably figure out a more modular approach and optimize for both aspects.

 # Documentation that should minimally be in _every template_ (developer requirements)
 Certain information should be in every template.
 This is a first go at what should be in every repository's README.md (Markdown):